-If you’re in Carmarthenshire for a short break or holiday, choose from our choice of wonderful places to stay in Llanelli accommodation for an unforgettable holiday or short break.
-There are luxurious hotels in Llanelli where you can pamper yourself and your loved ones and cottages in secluded areas which make the perfect romantic getaways.
-During your visit to West Wales, choose from superb Llanelli holiday cottages such as romantic cottages for two or pet friendly places to stay: When it comes to attractions, Llanelli has plenty.
+If you are coming for a short break or holiday, choose from our choice of wonderful places to stay in Llanelli for an unforgettable holiday or short break.
 The town is located on the entrance of River Loughor and is just 10 miles from Swansea and 12 miles from Carmarthen town.
 Llanelli accommodation will allow you to discover the area in a whole new way.

-The town has been widely redeveloped after the mining industry declined and features a theatre, contemporary shopping centres, and a beautiful Millennium Coastal Cycle Path.
+The town has been widely redeveloped after the mining industry declined and features a theatre, contemporary shopping centres, and a beautiful Millennium Coastal Cycle-Path.
 The Millennium Coastal Cycle Path covers 22 kilometres of coastline on the northern shore of Loughor Estuary and offers a unique selection of leisure facilities, wildlife habitats, and tourist attractions.
 It is the perfect place for gentle exercise, leisure pastimes, and relaxation.

 Take your family for an action-packed day at the centre and go on a trip to the top of the tower for a panoramic view of the centre and Loughor Estuary.
 For a quiet day, visit the National Botanic Garden of Wales and see the lakes, superb walks, and historic and futuristic buildings.
-The garden’s main attraction is the Great Glasshouse, the world’s largest single span glasshouse.
+The garden’s main attraction is the Great Glasshouse, the world’s largest single-span glasshouse.
 Built like a giant raindrop, the building conserves and protects some of the world’s most endangered plants.
-Whether you’re here for the rugby, watersports, beautiful countryside, or high quality accommodation, you’ll find something to take your fancy.
+Whether you’re here for the rugby, watersports, beautiful countryside, or high-quality accommodation, you’ll find something to take your fancy.